oreillymedia/production-resources/styleguide/index.md

 <div data-type="warning">
 <p>If you want to use a font convention that is slightly different for one of the following items, check with your editor first—some things can change; some can’t.
 For example, URLs will not be anything but <em>italic</em>, but you might come up with a different font convention for function names or menu items.
-If you do use something that differs from the following list, please write it down on your printout of this stylesheet, which should be submitted with your manuscript.</p>

-<p>If you have a “new” element, please consult with your editor about which font to use, then write it on your printout and submit it with your manuscript.</p>
+If you have a “new” element, please consult with your editor about which font to use.</p>
 </div>

 <table>